-Options for Distance Advising
+Planning Ahead for Advising

-4 - Use the Course Planning form, which you can copy/paste into an email and ask students to send it back with their responses.
+3 - Use the Course Planning Worksheet, which you can copy/paste into an email and ask students to send it back with their responses.
 This is like an Add/Drop form, but more conversational.
 Students can explain the reason behind each of their course selections.
 Then use the Look Ahead feature in the Degree Progress Report to see exactly how those courses would apply to their degree requirements.

 Summer courses could be a great way for students to “catch up” on credits, improve their GPA after a rocky semester, or propel themselves ahead!
 Students can view all of the summer sessions and course offerings online at www.purchase.edu/summer.

-User Guides and Deadlines
+User Guides and Course Scheduling Deadlines

-The Office of the Registrar has it’s own Faculty and Staff resource webpage with helpful myHeliotrope User Guides and Course Scheduling Deadlines.
+The Office of the Registrar has its own Faculty and Staff resource webpage with helpful myHeliotrope User Guides and Course Scheduling Deadlines.

 Thank you for the invaluable role that you play for our students!